trezzuri/erpnext-docs/docs/pt/automation/event_streaming.md

 ### 3.6 Mapping Configuration

-If you want to stream documents between an SOMA instance and another Frappe app for a particular Document Type with same or different structures, or if field names are different in both the sites, you can use Event Streaming with Mapping Configuration.
+If you want to stream documents between an ERPNext instance and another Frappe app for a particular Document Type with same or different structures, or if field names are different in both the sites, you can use Event Streaming with Mapping Configuration.

 For this you need to first set up a Document Type Mapping.